JaredJacobs1/test_app_6/README.md

 # README: Learning to program with RoR.
+Yay!

 This README would normally document whatever steps are necessary to get the application up and running.